w3c/openscreenprotocol/datachannel.md

 a unique integer ID and a label.
 Mutiple Data Channels can share the same DTLS connection.

-Assume that a single Data Channel is used as a control channel to transmit control messages between the controller and receiver, and one Data Channel is created for each presentation connection to exchange application data.
+Assume that a single Data Channel is used as a control channel to transmit control messages between the controlling user agent and presentation display, and one Data Channel is created for each presentation connection to exchange application data.

 An extra signalling channel and protocol for exchanging ICE candidates is required to bootstrap the control channel.
 The bootstrapping procedure needs to